-- An upgraded play space that provides regional level play facilities within the foreshore reserve for both visitors and locals.
-The play space is collocated with an improved BBQ and picnic area and new public toilets. - Enhanced market space area, incorporating the Great Ocean Walk sculpture. - Enhanced Great Ocean Walk, with improved connections to the Harbour and main car park - Reconfigured main foreshore parking area, with single entry point, minimising pedestrian and vehicle conflicts near the Surf Club. - An upgraded Surf Club building and operational area, integrating new public toilets. - A continuous promenade provided through the foreshore with improved connections to activity nodes and other key destinations, such as the Harbour and shopping precinct. - Improved wayfinding signage throughout the foreshore reserve. - Formalised car parking area at Thomson Street, providing an expanded area for parking, a shared pedestrian space and access to the beach that integrates into the landscape setting. - Enhanced event area and performance and flexible spaces provided centrally and at the southern end of the foreshore. - Enhanced public open space through the creation of nodes of interest and connectivity that encourages exploration of the foreshore.
+- An upgraded play space that provides play facilities within the foreshore reserve for both visitors and locals.
+The play space is collocated with an improved BBQ and picnic area and new public toilets - Enhanced market space area, incorporating the Great Ocean Walk sculpture. - Enhanced Great Ocean Walk, with improved connections to the Harbour and main car park area. - Reconfigured main foreshore parking area, with single entry point, minimising pedestrian and vehicle conflicts near the Surf Club. - An upgraded Surf Club building and operational area, integrating new public toilets. - A continuous promenade provided through the foreshore with improved connections to activity nodes and other key destinations, such as the Harbour and shopping precinct. - Improved wayfinding signage throughout the foreshore reserve. - Informal peak period overflow car parking provided at Thomson Street with pedestrian access to the beach integrated into the landscape setting. - Enhanced event area and performance and flexible spaces provided centrally and at the southern end of the foreshore. - Enhanced public open space through the creation of nodes of interest and connectivity that encourages exploration of the foreshore.